 c) acquire skills for the peaceful resolution of conflict and the prevention of violence, which enables them to autonomously get by within the school and domestic context and within the social groups they interact with.

 d) know, understand and respect different cultures and differences among people, equal gender rights and opportunities and non-discrimination of people on the basis of ethnicity, sexual orientation or identity, religion or belief, disability or other any other conditions.

-e) know and appropriately use the Castilian language, and if any, the co-official language of the corresponding Autonomous Community and to develop reading habits.
+e) know and appropriately use the Spanish language, and if any, the co-official language of the corresponding Autonomous Community and to develop reading habits.

 f) acquire, in at least a foreign language, the basic communicative competence which enables them to express and understand simple messages and get by in daily situations. g) develop basic mathematical competences and start solving problems which require basic mathematical operations, geometrical knowledge and estimates, as well as be able to apply them to daily situations.